Financial-Times/ebi/README.md

 ## No installation

-`npx @financial-times/ebi`
+`npx ebi`

 The npx command lets you use this tool without installing it.
 However, each time you use npx it downloads the whole package from the npm registry, which takes a while.
 That's why global installation is reccommended.

-> Note: If this tool is globally installed, npx @financial-times/ebi will use that globally installed version rather than downloading.
+> Note: If this tool is globally installed, npx ebi will use that globally installed version rather than downloading.

 ## Usage